Mistra-C2B2/MSP-Symphony/database/resource.c2b2/Baseline_2019_instruction.md

 Two setup scripts are enclosed in the [sql](./sql) directory relative to this instruction.

 If Hibernate's *hbm2ddl.auto* feature is activated to instantiate the schema at startup, the database structure itself needs to be adjusted <u>after</u> being initialized, <u>before</u> the API sees any usage, to avoid runtime errors.
-Regrettably, this apparent deficiency is not as yet mitigated in the software (although most of the discrepancies have been documented, however obliquely, in the *Database schema changes* section of the release notes).
+Regrettably, this apparent deficiency is not as yet remedied in the software (although most of the discrepancies have been documented, however obliquely, in the *Database schema changes* section of the release notes).
 Because of this, instead of relying on the (in this case hardly applicable) Hibernate feature, a schema creation procedure is included in the sql directory.

 > [!TIP]